 N/A ea by The software.
 Indicate NA if not applicable.
-2.8.1 Provide N/A the h azard control, SMP and/or TSR name. the s oftware functional requirement(s) for the hazard control, SMP and/or TSR. refere ence document(s) describing the hazard control, SMP and/or TSR.
-Provide suppo rting comments (as required).
+2.8.1 Provide the hazard control, SMP and/or TSR name.
+N/A 2.8.2 Provide the s oftware functional requirement(s) for the hazard control, SMP and/or TSR.
+N/A 2.8.3 Provide reference document(s) describing the hazard control, SMP and/or TSR.
+N/A Provide suppo rting comments (as required).
 Part 3: Determ whether the software type is (1) safety software; or (2) non-safety software and the associated category pe. software) a and o ne following (3.1.1 through 3.1.5) to determine one of the two software types (safety software or non-safety ne of the associated 5 categories for each type (i.e. Categories include SSS, SHADS or SMACS for safety Risk Significant or Commercially Controlled for non-safety software). determined to be safety software or risk significant software, complete all parts of this form.
 If software is mmercially controlled software, complete all parts of this form except for Part 4 .
-3.1.1 Safety software: SSS Stru doci Polii Wor is software for a nuclear (including radiological) facility that performs, or will perform a safety function as part of a cture, System, and Component (SSC) and is cited in either (a) a Department of Energy (DOE)-approved umented safety analysis; or, (b) an approved hazard analysis per DOE P 450.4A, Integrated Safety Management cy and 48 Code of Federal Regulations (CFR) 970-5223-1, Integration of Environment, Safety, and Health into & Planning and Execution.
-This is safety software and is categorized as Safety System Software (SSS).
-3.1.2 Safety software: SHADS softv radio and is software that is used, or will be used to classify, design, or analyze nuclear (including radiological) facilities.
+3.1.1 Safety software: SSS 3.1.2 Safety software: SHADS softv radio and is software that is used, or will be used to classify, design, or analyze nuclear (including radiological) facilities.
 This ware is not part of an SSC, but helps to ensure the proper accident or hazards analysis of nuclear (including colorial) facilities or an SSC that performs a safety function.
 This is safety software and is categorized as Safety Hazard Analysis Software and Design Software (SHADS).
 3.1.3 Safety software: SMACS This is software that performs or will perform a hazard control function in support of nuclear (including radiological) facility radiological safety management programs (SMPs) or technical safety requirements (TSRs).
 This is safety software and is categorized as Safety Management and Administrative Controls Software (SMACS).
 Provide supporting comments (as required).
 This is software that performs, or will perform a control function in support of a nuclear (including radiological)